Please do not quote from this webpage, which is under construction.

 Dubois-Pillet, Albert (1845-1890):

-Born as Albert Dubois in Paris in 1845, he died in 1890 in Le Puy-en-Velay.
+Born as Louis-Auguste-Albert Dubois in Paris in 1845 (or 1846), he died in 1890 in Le Puy-en-Velay (Haute-Loire).
 He was a sunday painter having a career in the army.
-He exhibited at the Salon of 1877 +79 some still lifes, but was refused from 1880-84 at it’s successor of the Société des Artistes Français.
-He was co-founder of the Société des Artistes Indépendants and exhibited at their salons.
-At first He was an active member, but later he was ordained to withdraw.
+He exhibited at the Salon of 1877 +79 some still lifes, but was refused from 1880-84 at it’s successor the Société des Artistes Français.
+He was co-founder of the Société des Artistes Indépendants and exhibited at their salons from 1884-91.
+At first he was an active member, but later he was ordained to withdraw.
 According to some sources he had even been president (R9), but this is not affirmed by other sources (R3,p694;R39,p41).
 Degas prevented his partaking in the last ‘impressionist’ exposition in 1886 (R56), another source mentions that Guillaumin decided not to invite him for this exposition (R2,p425).
 Attended La Nouvelle Athènes.
 Was praised by the art-critic Félix Fénéon.
 Exhibited with Les XX in Brussels in 1888 +90.
 First painted in a Naturalist style, later in a Pointillist style.
 Developed his own colour-theory introducing the term ‘passages’ referring to the relations between colours and aiming to inforce ‘colour rhyme’.
-Posthumous there was in 1891 at the Salon des Indépendants a retrospective held with 64 paintings.
+Posthumous there was in 1891 at the Salon des Indépendants a retrospective held with 67 pictures.

 Fer, Edouard (1887-1959):